somacdivad/grinpy/README.md

 4
 ```

-Full documentation will be released soon.
+GrinPy automatically imports NetworkX and provides all of the NetworkX casses and methods in the same interface as the GrinPy methods.

 ### Why does it exist?
 The motivation for this project is to filter a database of graphs into an ordered tree of subsets.
-The graphs in this database a relatively small (no more than 16 - 20 vertices) and in the interest of speed we have written brute
-force algorithms for finding many of the NP-hard invariants.
-After beginning to work on this problem, we decided to go ahead and work on a working of GrinPy.
-After the first build, we will work on improving our algorithms.
+The graphs in this database a relatively small (no more than 16 - 20 vertices) and in the interest of quickly creating our database, we have written brute force algorithms for finding many of the NP-hard invariants.
+After the first build we will work on improving our algorithms.